sharonLmao/sharonLmao/README.md

-- 👋 Hi, I’m @sharonLmao (machizmo)
+Hi, I’m @sharonLmao
-- 🌱 I’m currently learning coding
+- 🛠️ ,HTML, JS, SQL, C++, LUA...
-- 🛠️ LUA, HTML, JAVA SCRIPT, SQL...
+-- Focused on electrical engineering...
-- 📫 How to reach me ... sharonshamay22@gmail.com
+--- 📫 How to reach me ... sharonshamay22@gmail.com

 <!---
 sharonLmao/sharonLmao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.